FedeDP/Clight/README.md

 * nice log file, placed in $HOME/.clight.log
 * --sunrise/--sunset times user-specified support: gamma nightly temp will be setted at sunset time, daily temp at sunrise time
 * more frequent captures inside "events": an event starts by default 30mins before sunrise/sunset and ends 30mins after.
 Configurable.
-* gamma correction tool support can be disabled at runtime (--no-gamma cmdline switch)
-* in case of huge brightness drop (> 60%), a new capture will quickly be done (after 15 seconds), to check if this was an accidental event (eg: you changed room and capture happened before you switched on the light) or if brightness has really dropped that much (eg: you switched off the light)
 * conf file placed in both /etc/default and $XDG_CONFIG_HOME (fallbacks to $HOME/.config/) support
 * only 1 clight instance can be running for same user.
 You can still invoke a fast capture when an instance is already running, obviously
 * sweet inter-modules dependencies management system with "modules"(CAPTURE, GAMMA, LOCATION, etc etc) lazy loading: every module will only be started at the right time, eg: GAMMA module will only be started after a location has been retrieved.